 Pre-Engineering Combined Plan

 Students are offered two ways to prepare for engineering.
 They can major in physics and then go to graduate school in engineering, or they can use the Combined Plan.
 In the Combined Plan, students combine liberal arts education with engineering education by going first to Colgate and then to Columbia University or Washington University.
 Three years can be spent at Colgate and then, after two years at an engineering school, bachelor’s degrees from both schools can be earned—the “3-2 Combined Plan.”
-Interested students should discuss their plans with the department as soon as possible; Professor K. Segall serves as adviser to students in the 3-2 program.
+Interested students should enroll in PHYS 131 in the first semester and then discuss their plans with the department as soon as possible; Professor K. Segall serves as adviser to students in the 3-2 program.

 View all with day/time information

 An introduction to modern physics via the concepts and discoveries of the 20th century.
 Topics include the structure and dynamics of atoms, special relativity, wave-particle duality of matter, and fundamentals of quantum mechanics.
 Studies contemporary physics using algebra, trigonometry, and a minimum of calculus.
 Two lectures, two problem-solving recitations, and one laboratory meeting per week.

 PHYS 131L, Atoms and Waves Laboratory